-Facebook Defends Giving Device Makers Access To Users' Data For Years
+Facebook Defends Giving Device-Makers Access To Users' Data For Years

 "Think of an API as a side door that allows you to retrieve data from a guarded room.
 Once you've gained access, you're able to share data with the owner of the API and use their data to suit your needs."

 That data from NPR is meant to be public — unlike the majority of Facebook users, who don't want their information broadly disseminated.
-In the case of the private APIs that Facebook supplied to the makers of phones, tablets, smart TVs, and other devices, the company's Ime Archibong, VP of Product Partnerships, said in the company's statement that it had "controlled them tightly."
+In the case of the private APIs that Facebook supplied to the makers of phones, tablets, smart TVs, and other devices, the company's VP of Product Partnerships, Ime Archibong, said in the company's statement that it had "controlled them tightly."

 The agreements required the third-party companies to use the information only for the intended purpose of integrating features into users' devices, Facebook says.